dahood/metropolis/readme.md

 ## What is Metropolis?

 Metropolis is a code review and analysis tool that will help you highlight areas of interest or concern.
-Read the **How it Works** section for more details.
+Refer to our [Wiki Home](https://github.com/dahood/metropolis/wiki) for the project to learn more.

 ## How to Install